-6.3.2.
+3.3.2.
 Canadian Science Advisory Secretariat

-Science is the basis for sound decision making and DFO Science Sector provides information on the consequences of management and policy options, and the likelihood of achieving policy objectives under alternative management strategies and tactics.
+Science is the basis for sound, evidence-based decision making.
+DFO Science Sector provides advice on the likelihood of achieving policy objectives under alternative management strategies and tactics.
 The Canadian Science Advisory Secretariat (CSAS) oversees the provision of all scientific advice required by operational client sectors within the Department (Fisheries Management, Ecosystems Management, and Policy).
-In the Pacific Region, science advisory processes are managed by the Centre for Science Advice Pacific (CSAP)2.
+In the Pacific Region, science advisory processes are managed by the Centre for Science Advice Pacific (CSAP).